Telavi uezd

 The Telavi uezd was a county (uezd) of the Tiflis Governorate of the Caucasus Viceroyalty of the Russian Empire, and then of Democratic Republic of Georgia, with its administrative center in Telavi.
-The area of the county roughly corresponded to the contemporary Samtskhe-Javakheti region of Georgia.
+The area of the county corresponded to part of the contemporary Kakheti region of Georgia.

 History

 Following the Russian Revolution, the Telavi uezd was incorporated into the short-lived Democratic Republic of Georgia.

 Administrative divisions

 The subcounties (uchastoks) of the Telavi uezd in 1913 were as follows: